Roasted Broccoli

 weeknight express

-HS: As I note in the opening paragraph, the potential for adaptation here is nearly endless.
+As I note in the opening paragraph, the potential for adaptation here is nearly endless.
 Make it this way once, and then play around with the curry/spice blend, the types of vegetables you roast.
-The nut or seed butter you use is also up for experimentation, as is the types of herbs!
+The nut or seed butter you use is also up for experimentation, as well as the herbs!

-1 large head of broccoli or broccolini, cut into bite-sized florets
+• 1 large head of broccoli, cut into bite-sized florets

 Serves 4.